Giorgouis/discord-anti-nuker/README.md

 # discord-mass-channel-delete

-A simple bot command I made with discord.py so you can erase a majority of channels.
-It might be useful in case of your server being raided or some malicious staff
+A simple bot command I made with discord.py so you can prevent or "fix" your server from a raid.

+` you are gonna need a discord bot token`